 Visit several communities in the Galapagos Archipelago to explore the natural environment through snorkeling, hiking, and local tours.
 Work with local organizations to share information about environmental issues impacting the local area.

 Train all participants to be 5 Gyres Ambassadors and stewards of our ocean through lectures and daily activities.

 Learn about local solutions and efforts to address plastic pollution from environmental group representatives on both legs of the Expeditions.

-Educate 5 Gyres global community about the solutions to plastic pollution and share the beauty of Indonesia.
+Educate 5 Gyres global community about the solutions to plastic pollution and share the beauty of the Galapagos.

 belize EXPEDITION (2017)

 5 Gyres joined the Hello Ocean Expedition to research environmental threats to the Belize Barrier Reef, the second-largest barrier reef in the world.
 The crew included scientists, artists and filmmakers, who assisted in marine mammal and plastic pollution research.
 For the first time, 5 Gyres was able to collect microplastic samples alongside scientists researching toxins, genetics, and animal behavior in dolphins and manatees.
 We are excited to better connect the issue of plastic pollution to marine mammal health!
 Data will contribute to our Global Estimate of Plastic Pollution, which was the first to assess the quantities of surface plastic pollution in the ocean, finding 5.25 trillion particles weighing in at 270,000 tons of “plastic smog” worldwide.